yinaS1234/Predict-Auto-Crash/README.md

    - **Null Model**: Serves as a baseline.
    - **Full Model**: Includes all predictors to explore all possible risk factors.
    - **Stepwise Model**: Adds preprocessing steps (removing near-zero variance and correlated features) for a leaner, more focused model.

+## 🔍 Key Contributions
+### Domain Expertise:
+Applied domain knowledge to select relevant predictors and interpret results for insurance-specific use cases.
+### Dirty Dataset Handling:
+Dealt with messy, inconsistent datasets by creating a systematic data preparation workflow.

 ## 📊 Key Results and Visualizations